Australian Women's Land Army: History

 The minimum age for recruits was 18 with a maximum of 50 years of age.
 Women had to be either of British origin or immigrants from Allied nations.
 AWLA women were generally recruited from urban areas and were often unskilled in rural work.
 Members were given farming instruction and undertook work in primary industries, rather than any domestic duties at the hostels in which they were lodged in farming areas.
 The AWLA reached its peak enrolment in December 1943, with 2,382 permanent members and 1,039 auxiliary members.
 Women in the AWLA worked an average 48-hour week, with pay starting at the AWLA minimum wage of 30 shillings a week.
 Permanent members were also entitled to sick pay.
-As was common at the time, Women in the AWLA were paid much less than their male counterparts for the same work.
-Whether remunerated at the rate of a man (women tram conductors achieved this milestone), or at the typical rate of half or two thirds that of a man, or not paid at all, many of these women proudly demonstrated they were more than capable of doing the job that was needed.
+As was common at the time, women in the AWLA were paid much less than their male counterparts for the same work.
 For women more comfortable with “traditional” women’s roles, there were other opportunities to work in hospitality or with fundraising and patriotic groups.
-Carrying on a proud tradition, women from the “Comfort Funds” knitted their way through the war, making socks, scarves and mittens, and gathering other items to package and send to the troops.
+Women from the “Comfort Funds” knitted their way through the war, making socks, scarves and mittens, and gathering other items to package and send to the troops.
 Established service groups such as The Red Cross also enlisted women in new roles, including as part of the Voluntary Aid Detachment where they worked as medical orderlies.

 Members of the AWLA also covered a variety of agricultural labours, including vegetable and fruit growing, pig and poultry raising, and sheep and wool work.

 The AWLA was planned to function in two divisions: